 - Bloodfin Tetra: This colorful South American species can tolerate the upper end of the White Cloud Minnow temperature range.
 They are very peaceful, average 2 inches, and do well in groups of 5 or 6.

 - Goldfish: There are many varieties of goldfish.
-Any of the smaller varieties such as the Common, Comet, and Shubunkin will make good tank mates.
+Some smaller varieties such as the Common, Comet, and Shubunkin will make good tank mates.
 They can grow to up to 6 inches.
-If any bullying is observed, simply rehome the larger fish and add new young ones.
+If any bullying is observed, rehome the larger fish and add new young ones.
 Avoid Koi.
-These very large goldfish are opportunistic feeders and will snack on White Cloud Minnow.
+These huge goldfish are opportunistic feeders and will snack on White Cloud Minnow.

-- Zebra Danio: Zebra Danio are ideal White Cloud Minnow tank mates.
+- Zebra Danio: Zebra Danio is the ideal White Cloud Minnow tank mate.
 They are similar in size, temperament and have the same water temperature requirements.
 You will like their beautiful blue coloring.

 - Mollies: As a species, Mollies make good tank mates for White Cloud Minnows.
 They are peaceful omnivores and tolerant of cool water temperatures.
 Varieties like the Common Black Molly add dark contrast to the aquarium for a very nice presentation.